ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes
+## nov 13th
+1. meg pointed out that even thoughy i have end to end code OOV for food-IT, it is not correct, because I am using spanish embeddings.
+So as of now, we DONT have any end to end code.
+I was using spanish embeddings for english.
+We tried giving spanish data, and teh parser itself barfed. but remember it was bobcat parser. todo: try with spider parser, spider ansatz
+2. also, get gpt or fasttext embedding for english- and rerun food-IT again with OOV issue.

 ## Nov 12th- Mithun's logs
 - We finally have one end to end system working for OOV. for FOODIT  using bobCatParser,SpiderAnsatz,PytorchModel,PytorchTrainer.
 Not that the accuracy on val was only 45%, but since we are still in sanity check land, am not going to tune/investigate that FOR NOW
 - Next goal in sanity check: try to get values of Khatri back.
 Note khatri uses Depccg parser, IQPansatz, Numpymodel, quantum trainer.
 We definitely cant use DEpccg parser.
 Thats a nasty rabbit hole I dont want to go in.